-[E.g. if the model contains a component, firstOrder (of specialized class model) and firstOrder has input Real u then there must be a binding equation for firstOrder.u.]
+[E.g. if the model contains a component, firstOrder (of specialized class model) and firstOrder has input Real u then there must be a binding equation for firstOrder.u.
+Note that this also applies to components inherited from a partial base-class provided the current class is non-partial.]